In the Name of Allah, the Most Gracious, Most Merciful

 anti-Semites, Holocaust deniers, and even white racists like former

-Klan leader David Duke, to gather in
+Klan leader David Duke, to gather in Tehran to deny the magnitude, if not

 the very existence, of this barbaric act.

-As a Muslim of African decent in the
+As a Muslim of African decent in the United States, whose ancestors

 were victimized by the enormous crime of slavery, I object.
 And I believe